 The basic rule of thumb for catering and feeding large groups varies depending on the meal time.
 Generally, allow four to five ounces of boneless meat for each guest at lunch.
 Plan for a bit more meat, about five to seven ounces, if you're serving dinner to your crowd.
 For a party of 30 to 40 people, this works out to be nine to 12 pounds of pulled pork for lunch, and 13 to 17 pounds for dinner.

 Sometimes it's not so much about how much food you need, but how you plan to serve it, that helps you decide how much to buy.
 A plated dinner, for example, is easier to plan for because you'll know exactly how many plates to prepare, assuming all of your guests have RSVP'ed to your invitation.
 In this case, have one or two additional servings ready in case your numbers are off.

 Selecting a number of hearty side dishes can cut back a bit on the amount of pulled pork you'll need to serve a big group of people.
 Calculate the side dishes in portions of four ounces per person to provide variety and satisfy everyone's appetite.

-Pulled pork is easy to freeze in the event that you've overbought.
-Spoon the meat, with plenty of sauce, into airtight containers.
-Pulled pork sandwiches tend to get soggy in the freezer; remove the bread and just freeze the meat.
+Leftover pulled pork is fabulous on sandwiches, especially with toasted rolls.
+However, sandwiches tend to get soggy in the freezer; remove the bread and just freeze the meat.
 Let the pork cool before closing the container.
 Frozen pulled pork keeps for four to six months.